defold/doc/docs/en/manuals/live-update.md

 ## The .zip archives

-A liveupdate .zip file contains files that were excluded from the base game package.
+A live update .zip file contains files that were excluded from the base game package.

 While our current pipeline only supports creating a single .zip file, it is in fact possible to split that zip file into smaller .zip files.
 This allows for smaller downloads for a game: level packs, seasonal content etc. Each .zip file also contains a manifest file that describes the meta data for each resource contained within the .zip file.

 ## Content verification

-One of the major features of the our live update system, is that you can use now use many content archives, potentially from many different Defold versions.
+One of the major features of the live update system, is that you can now use many content archives, potentially from many different Defold versions.

 The `liveupdate.add_mount()` default behavior, is to add an engine version check when attaching a mount.
-This means that both the game base archive and liveupdate archive(s) need to be created at the same time with the same engine version.
+This means that both the game base archive and live update archive(s) need to be created at the same time  with the same engine version, using the bundle option.
 This will invalidate any previously downloaded archives by the client, forcing them to redownload the content.

 This behavior can be turned off with an options flag.
-When turned off, the content verification responsibility lies entirely with the developer, to guarantuee that each liveupdate archive will work with the running engine.
+When turned off, the content verification responsibility lies entirely with the developer, to guarantee that each live update archive will work with the running engine.

 We recommend storing some metadata for each mount, so that _directly upon startup_, the developer can decide if the mount/archive should be removed.
 One way to do so is to add an extra file to the zip archive after the game has been bundled.
 For instance by inserting a `metadata.json` with any relevant information that the game requires.
 Then, at startup, the game can retrieve with `sys.load_resource("/metadata.json")`. _Note that you will need a unique name for each mount's custom data, or the mounts will give you the file with the topmost priority_